Diagnosis And Treatment Of Glioblastoma

 Radiation Therapy and Chemotherapy

-Radiation and chemotherapy are employed following the surgery, or directly in case the surgery is not possible.
-The main aims of these therapies are to kill any remaining cancerous cells that were not removed during surgery, and shrink the tumor.
+Radiation and chemotherapy are employed following the surgery, or immediately in case the surgery is not possible.
+The main aims of these therapies are to kill any remaining cancerous cells that were not removed during surgery, to shrink the tumor.

 Tumor treating field (TTF) therapy

 TTF therapy is a relatively new form of treatment for glioblastomas.
 It works by blocking cell division using low-intensity electrical fields that have alternating frequencies.
 Adhesive pads are applied to the scalp, which are attached to a patient-controlled device that generates the necessary electrical fields.